Use BV Pixel to capture data about product purchases and non-transactional events, such as clicks on a Store Locator or Where To Buy link.

 <script async src="https://apps.bazaarvoice.com/deployments/<client_name>/<site_ID>/<environment>/<locale>/bv.js"></script>

-• locale—Locale used by the BV Pixel implementation.
-If you are not using US English (en_US), use the correct locale code.
+locale Locale used by your BV Pixel implementation.
+If you're not using US English (en_US), ensure use the correct locale code.

-Here is an example URL for Endurance Cycle’s staging environment of the Main Site deployment zone: https://apps.bazaarvoice.com/deployments/endurancecycles/main_site/staging/en_US/bv.js
+Example URL: Endurance Cycle’s staging environment Main Site deployment zone https://apps.bazaarvoice.com/deployments/endurancecycles/main_site/staging/en_US/bv.js

 <!-- load bv.js -->